maxmetcalfe/rede/README.md

 1. Run `wrangler tail` (optional) to watch logs.
 2. Use `curl` (or any HTTP client) against your Worker URL to hit the same `/bots` endpoints shown above.
-3. Each Durable Object stores `name`, `llmApiKey`, `prompt`, and `createdAt` so you can later wire them into your LLM execution pipeline.
+3. Each Durable Object stores `name`, `llmApiKey`, `prompt`, `createdAt`, the latest `knownBots` list, and a message history (seeded with the prompt on first deploy) so you can later wire them into your LLM execution pipeline.